ironbar/arc25/docs/modeling/Iteration_23_ttt_BARC_v2.md

   - [ ] Split the data in 4, each for a GPU
   - [ ] Collect the results to make a submission
   - [ ] How efficient is the current implementation?
+  - [ ] Getting OOM cuda errors when training on the longer tasks
 - [ ] Check implementation of RL and how it alternates between training and inference